 We’re moving from ballot boxes to ball control for our next animal oracle.
 To borrow a famous lyric, “Follow me follow, down to the hollow, And there let us wallow in glorious… puke?”

-Last year Fiona the hippo grabbed America’s attention, thanks to her apparent interest in picking Super Bowl winners.
+In 2020, Fiona the hippo grabbed America’s attention thanks to her apparent interest in picking Super Bowl winners.
 Fiona calls the Cincinnati Zoo home.
 But her keepers were more focused on football teams from other locations.

 It was the Kansas City Chiefs vs the Sam Francisco 49ers.
 But who would the hippo favor…?
 The Chiefs!
 Though she had a somewhat unique way of showing it.
 The idea, as reported by the Huffington Post, was that Fiona would touch either team’s logo with her nose.